Darimo4ka/Employee-Tracker/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database Mock-Up
-The following video shows an example of the application being used from the command line:
+# The following video shows an example of the application being used from the command line:

-A video thumbnail shows the command-line employee management application with a play button overlaying the view.

 Getting Started
 You’ll need to use the MySQL2 package to connect to your MySQL database and perform queries, the Inquirer package to interact with the user via the command line, and the console.table package to print MySQL rows to the console.